edgarroman/zappa-django-guide/docs/index.md

 # Guide to using Django with Zappa

-This repo exists to document the process of getting a standard Django project running live in AWS Lambda using the [zappa project](https://github.com/Miserlou/Zappa).
+This repo exists to document the process of getting a standard Django project running live in AWS Lambda using the [zappa project](https://github.com/zappa/Zappa).
 We will explore various configurations in a building-block fashion in the hopes that folks can leverage only the relevant parts for their needs.

+## Video Tutorials

+I've written a course about using Zappa with Django with complete video tutorials.
+It's called [Newline's Serverless Django with Zappa](https://www.newline.co/courses/serverless-django-with-zappa/) and it's available now.

+!!! tip

+    All the content here is the same, but in the video course, we do a complete walk-through step-by-step to show all the details.
+Including, but not limited to: guide through the AWS Console and setting up your system to use Docker to create a repeatable, robust environment.

 ## Setup your Environment